-GEOL 124 1.00 credit Geology Fieldtrip: Columbia River Gorge NSCI Primarily explores the geology in the Columbia River Gorge between The Dalles, Oregon and Vancouver,
+GEOL 124 1.00 credit Geology Fieldtrip: Columbia River Gorge NSCI Primarily explores the geology in the Columbia River Gorge between The Dalles, Oregon and Vancouver, Washington.

-Gorge between The Dalles, Oregon and Vancouver, Washington.
 Provides students with the opportunity to observe, and make hypotheses about, the processes that shape our planet and that affect humans, salmon, and other organisms.

-GEOL 288 1.00-17.00 credits
+GEOL 288 1.00-17.00 credits Cooperative Work Experience